AlexOSAdventurer/Alo2/README.md

 Dependencies
 ----
-You will need GCC and binutils; they will need to target i386-elf.
-You will have to tweak the makefile so it uses the compiler and assembler you want it to use; sorry if that is a little bit of a pain!
+You will need a GCC cross compiler that targets i386-elf and add its bin directory to the PATH variable (you need to be using Cygwin or a *NIX like OS).
+Otherwise, my makefile is most likely useless to you; sorry if that is a little bit of a pain!
 In addition, you will have to make sure you got the GRUB2 utility programs installed, as the makefile uses grub-mkrescue to make an iso image!

 Caveat
 ----